privakey/mern-example/readme.md

 ### Register a New Account

 Registering happens in `routes/api/users.js`.
 It's straightforward in that it adds the user to the DB (or retrieves them if they already exist).
 After that, things get more complicated.
-The register function calls out to the CX Server to perform a bind, which associates Milo's user ID with a CX ID.
+The register function calls out to the Auth Server to perform a bind, which associates Milo's user ID with a Privakey ID.
 The call that comes back has info that is required by AuthWallet to complete the bind, so it must be forwarded to the front-end which uses it to construct a QR Code.

 The QR Code construction happens in `client/src/components/auth/QrCodeDisplay.js`.
 It combines the data returned from the CX Bind call into a single URL that is parseable by AuthWallet.
 The user then scans this QR Code using the app to complete their registration.

+>
+> ### Note
+>
+> When using Privakey Libraries within your on application the Binding process does not need to rely on QR codes.
+>

 ### Log In